BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Inside your 27 weeks belly, baby is practicing inhaling and exhaling with their rapidly developing lungs.
 And it's official: Baby is showing brain activity!
 From here on out, baby’s brain will keep getting more complex, turning that 27-week fetus into a real smarty pants.
 Additionally, their whole nervous system—which is made up of the brain, spinal cord and nerves—is continuing to mature.

-Baby’s hearing continues to improve, and they might start to recognize your voice and your partner’s voice.
-That said, the ears are covered with vernix, a thick, waxy coating that protects the skin from becoming chapped by amniotic fluid, so sounds might be a bit muffled.
+Baby’s hearing continues to improve, and they’ll start to recognize your voice and your partner’s voice.
+That said, their ears are covered with vernix, a thick, waxy coating that protects the skin from becoming chapped by amniotic fluid, so sounds might be a bit muffled.

 27 weeks baby development